-3. Determine the formulas of B and C . of compounds C and D and write e the balanced reaction equation between
+3. Determine the formulas of between B and C . of compounds C and D and wri te the balanced equation for the reaction

-C : and D :
+(C : and D :

-Re action between B and C : :
+Re action between B and C :

-In 1811, when working with algae ashes, Courtois observed that copper vessels wore out faster than usual.
-While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapors instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine (I_2) had just been discovered!
+In 1811, when working with algae ashes, Courtois observed that copper containers wore out faster than usual.
+While he was studying this phenomenon, his cat entered the laboratory and spilled a solution of concentrated sulfuric acid on the dry algae ashes.
+Violet vapors appeared instantly (1, sulfuric acid is the oxidizing agent) and iodine (I2) had just been discovered!
 Iodine was the cause of the copper corrosion (2).
-However, because of the medicinal applications of iodine, Courtois opened a new business to manufacture iodine by reacting algae with chlorine (3).
+However, because of the medicinal applications of iodine, Courtois opened a new facility to produce it by reacting algae with chlorine (3).

-Nowadays, iodine is prepared from the set of reactants (NO_3^-, I^-, H^+) (4) or (IO_3^-, I^-, H^+) (5).
+Nowadays, iodine is prepared from the following reactants: NO3-, I-, H+ (4) or IO3-, I-, H+ (5).